Somerset v Stewart: Domestic effect

 While Somerset's case provided a boon to the abolitionist movement, it did not end the holding of slaves within England.
 It also did not end British participation in the slave trade or slavery in other parts of the British Empire, where colonies had established slave laws.
 Despite the ruling, escaped slaves continued to be recaptured in England.
 Just a year after the Somerset ruling, there was a newspaper report of a runaway being recaptured and committing suicide in England.
-In addition, contemporary newspaper advertisements show that slaves continued to be bought and sold in the British Isles.
+Contemporary newspaper advertisements show that slaves continued to be bought and sold in the British Isles.
 In 1779, a Liverpool newspaper advertised the sale of a black boy and a clipping of the ad was acquired by Sharp.
 In 1788, anti-slavery campaigners, including Thomas Clarkson and James Ramsay, bought a slave in England to prove that slavery still existed in the country.
 In 1792, a Bristol newspaper reported the sale of a female African slave in the port.

 It was not until 1807 that Parliament decided to suppress the slave trade, outlawing the practice by British subjects and seeking to suppress the trade by foreigners, through the sea power of the Royal Navy.
 Although the slave trade was suppressed, slavery continued in various parts of the British Empire until it was abolished by the Slavery Abolition Act 1833.
 The slave merchants who funded Stewart's defence were not anxious about James Somerset or the relatively limited number of slaves in Great Britain but about how abolition might affect their overseas interests.
 In the end, merchants could continue trading slaves for 61 years after Lord Mansfield's decision.
 Commentators have argued that the decision's importance lay in the way it was portrayed at the time and later by the newspapers, with the assistance of a well-organised abolitionist movement.